-Ex-CJN must be probed in judiciary’s interest — SENATE
+Ex-CJN must be probed in judiciary’s interest — Senate

-Despite is resignation, the Senate, yesterday insisted it would go ahead with the probe of former Chief Justice of Nigeria, CJN, Justice Ibrahim Tanko Muhammad.
+Despite his resignation, the Senate, yesterday insisted it would go ahead with the probe of former Chief Justice of Nigeria, CJN, Justice Ibrahim Tanko Muhammad.

 This was sequel to a motion on a matter of urgent public importance moved by the Chairman, Senate Committee on Judiciary, Human Rights and Legal Matters, Senator Opeyemi Bamidele (APC, Ekiti Central).